mrisen/inet-showcases/wireless/coexistence/doc/index.rst

     There are many variables, e.g. there might be more nodes, different transmission power values, different distances, etc.

+**TODO: the configurations (by default, run coexistence)**

 Performance
 -----------

 We examine the performance of the two technologies by looking at the number of received UDP packets at ``wifiHost2`` and ``wpanHost2``.
-Since the two wireless technologies coexist on the same frequency band and affect each others' operation, they both take a performance hit when they operate with high channel utilization.
+Since the two wireless technologies coexist on the same frequency band and affect each others' operation, they both take a performance hit when they operate with high channel utilization **really?**.
 In this section, we look at the independent performance of the Wifi and WPAN hosts (i.e. when there is just one of the technologies communicating), and see how their performances change when they share the same frequency range.

+..
 Then we examine if the coexisting performance can be improved by changing some of the MAC parameters from their defaults.

+**TODO rephrase**
-The concurrent performance data comes from the ``CoexistencePerformance`` configuration, the independent performance data can be obtained by running the ``WifiHostsOnly`` and the ``WpanHostsOnly`` configurations in :download:`omnetpp.ini <../omnetpp.ini>`.
+The coexistence performance data comes from the ``Coexistence`` configuration, the independent performance data can be obtained by running the ``WifiOnly`` and the ``WpanOnly`` configurations in :download:`omnetpp.ini <../omnetpp.ini>`.
-All of these extend the ``Coexistence`` configuration.
-The latter two disable either the Wifi or the WPAN host communication by setting the number of applications to 0.
-The simulations are run for five seconds, and repeated eight times:
+The latter two configurations extend the ``Coexistence`` configuration, and disable either the Wifi or the WPAN host communication by setting the number of applications to 0:

 .. literalinclude:: ../omnetpp.ini
-   :start-at: CoexistencePerformance
+   :start-at: WifiOnly
    :end-at: wifiHost1.numApps
    :language: ini

+In all configurations, the simulations are run for five seconds, and repeated eight times.

 Here are the results of the simulations: